 - Priority projects that can help us move forward.

 The following long-term targets (at the year 2050 or further) will contribute to achieving the vision for this region and help ensure this region remains healthy and prosperous for future generations.
+Melbourne water and its partners are committed to measuring the progress of long term targets in collaboration with the Traditional Owners of this region.

 1.1 Water supply and use